NextGenRF-Design-Inc/bytepipe_sdk/docs/QuickStart/QuickStart.md

 The BOOT partition is formatted as a FAT file system and is required whether running Linux or the RFLAN application.
 At a minimum, the FAT partition must include a `BOOT.BIN` file.
 The boot file includes the first stage bootloader (`FSBL`).
 For Linux applications the `FSBL` loads `U-BOOT` which then loads the separate Linux image from the FAT file system.
 The `FSBL` also loads any additional bare-metal applications included in BOOT.BIN that run on other processors.
 For example, when booting the RFLAN application, the BOOT.BIN includes both the `FSBL` and `rflan.elf` application.
 If Linux is also included, BOOT.BIN will include the `FSBL`, `rflan.elf`, and `U-BOOT.elf`.  `U-BOOT.elf` will then load the Linux kernel and device tree from separate files on the FAT file system labeled `image.ub` and `system.dtb` respectively.
 The following shows the required files on the FAT partition for booting Linux.
 If Linux isn't included, only `BOOT.BIN` is required.

 The latest BOOT.BIN and Linux images can be found in the latest release folder [here](https://github.com/NextGenRF-Design-Inc/bytepipe_sdk/releases).
 The SD card must have a FAT partition created either by flashing the disk with a pre-built image or by formatting the SD card.

+:memo: Note: The HDK does not include a connection that enumerates the SD card as a storage device.
+To format and/or write files to the SD card, it must be placed in an SD card reader connected to a PC.

 ![boot_01](boot_01.png)